HindTayeb/Decrypt-Machine/README.md

 # Decrypt-Machine
-uncompleted program for decrypting and encrypting messages.
+unprofessional code for decrypting and encrypting messages.
 I made it for fun while watching gravity falls :^)